Vacations & Leaves

 Your Benefits During a Personal Leave of Absence

-Employee Benefits will send a billing statement to you with the premium amount required to continue your benefits while you are off payroll.
+Employee Benefits will send a bill to you with the cost to continue your benefits while you are off payroll.
 If you choose to continue some or all of your benefits, you will pay the full cost of the coverage.

-Once you return to active employment, the University will again contribute toward the cost if you remain eligible.
+Once you return to active employment, the University will again pay toward the cost if you remain eligible.

 Military, court appearance, and civic duty leaves allows employees to be absent from work for the purposes of: